opensyria/blockchain/docs/audits/README.md

 **Distribution:** Open Source (public repository)
 **Responsible Disclosure:** security@opensyria.org (create before mainnet)

 **Disclaimer:** This audit does not constitute investment advice.
-The Open Syria blockchain is experimental software under active development.
+The OpenSyria blockchain is experimental software under active development.
 Use at your own risk.

 ---